aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 - A description, the description of the asset
 - A URL, a non-descript pointer off-chain to more information about the asset could be media such as an image or video or more metadata

-# Aptos Digital Asset Token  Standard
+## Aptos digital asset token standard

 When we work on Aptos token standard, we hold the following principles: